tomlagier/threejs-rubiks-cube/README.md

 ## Including Your Own Version of jQuery

 It may be necessary to include your own version of jQuery in a project.
-To accomplish this without creating conflicts with the Samsung.com:
+To accomplish this without creating conflicts with the Samsung.com's jQuery:

 ### Ensure the following load order:
 * jQuery